Import Regulations - France

 Labelling of retail products: The labelling requirements vary depending on the products, are complex and different from those in Canada.
 Some adaptation is nearly always necessary.

 Exporters should be aware that most of the EU is willing to receive its supply on EU-size pallets.
-These pallets are metric and most often measure 120 cm * 80 cm, or eventually 120 cm x 100 cm.
+These pallets are metric and most often measure 120 cm by 80 cm, or eventually 120 cm by 100 cm.
+For more information, consult the European pooling system.

 Canada and the European Union have both signed the Solid Wood Packing Material convention called ISPM 15 which calls for a marking of wood packing material.